MaxPoolBERT: Enhancing BERT Classification via Layer- and Token-Wise Aggregation: Conclusion

 \subsection{Limitations}

 While MaxPoolBERT improves downstream performance, several limitations remain:

 \begin{itemize} \item \textbf{No task-specific tuning.} Our experiments use shared hyperparameters across tasks.
-Further gains could be possible with task-specific settings for pooling depth, attention heads, or training schedules. \item \textbf{Model size and generalization.} Our work focuses on BERT-base.
-It remains to be tested whether these findings generalize to larger models like BERT-large or to other transformer variants. \item \textbf{Scope of evaluation.} We focus on sentence-level classification tasks in GLUE.
+Further gains could be possible with task-specific settings for pooling depth, attention heads, or training schedules. \item \textbf{Model size and generalization.} Our work focuses on BERT base.
+We also examined one BERT variant but were not able to demonstrate an advantage of applying max-pooling + MHA for RoBERTa. \item \textbf{Scope of evaluation.} We focus on sentence-level classification tasks in GLUE.
 The applicability of our approach to other tasks, such as token classification, generation, or cross-lingual transfer, is not yet evaluated. \end{itemize} In the future we aim to further investigate how to optimize the fine-tuning of small BERT models.
-While larger models often yield better performance, smaller models are crucial in real-time or resource-contrained environments.
+While larger models often yield better performance, smaller models are crucial in real-time or resource-constrained environments.
 The BERT training paradigm following pre-training and fine-tuning has been predominant for several years and is widely used, so it is important to study whether further improvements can be made through small changes to this learning paradigm.